ItaiAviad/FiguraAI/README.md

       * Images connected to the project.
       * `requirements.txt` to list all the necessary python libraries.

 2. Installing all the necessary python libraries from `requirements.txt` by running the following command in the cmd: <br>`pip install -r requirements.txt`.
+Alternative command (if the first one doesn't work): `python -m pip install -r requirements.txt`.

 3. Opening the `FiguraAI.ipynb` file which includes the entire project.